UK Visa Sponsorship For Employers Guide

 A person who has been granted a Graduate visa for the UK must either re-apply for a new visa under one of the above criteria after two years.
 This mostly involves them applying via the Skilled Worker route.

-Any of the ‘worker’ licence types on the above list allow a business to sponsor workers in a number of different skilled occupations, paying a minimum of the highest of £26,200 per year, £10.75 per hour, or the current ‘going rate’ for the work you want to be done.
+Any of the ‘worker’ licence types on the above list allow a business to sponsor workers in a number of different skilled occupations, paying a minimum of £41,700 per year for skilled worker, or the current ‘going rate’ for the work you want to be done.

 A senior or specialist worker licence covers any foreign employee transferring from an established business to the UK under Global Business Mobility rules.